irods/irods/manual.rst

 Compound
 ********

-The compound resource is a continuation of the legacy compound resource type from Community iRODS.
+The compound resource is a continuation of the legacy compound resource type from iRODS 3.x.

 A compound resource has two and only two children.
 One must be designated as the 'cache' resource and the other as the 'archive' resource.
 This designation is made in the "context string" of the ``addchildtoresc`` command.